Fiharali/MasKa/README.md

 ### Bean Scopes
 Singleton (default scope): Only one instance of the bean is created for the Spring container. <br>
-Prototype: A new instance of the bean is created each time it is requested from the Spring container.
+Prototype: A new instance of the bean is created each time it is requested from the Spring container. <br>
-Request: A new instance is created for each HTTP request, available only in web applications.
+Request: A new instance is created for each HTTP request, available only in web applications. <br>
-Session: A new instance is created for each HTTP session, specific to web applications.
+Session: A new instance is created for each HTTP session, specific to web applications. <br>

 ### ApplicationContext
+ApplicationContext is the providing configuration information to the Spring IoC container ,  It loads bean definitions, manages bean lifecycles, and injects dependencies automatically .

 ### Component Scanning and Stereotype Annotations
+ Component scanning is the process where Spring automatically detects classes annotated with certain stereotypes in specified packages and registers them as beans in the Spring container <br>
+Stereotype annotations are used to define the roles of beans.
+Some commonly used stereotype annotations include: @Component , @Service , @Repository , @Controller .

 ### Spring Data JPA